'She'll Look Like A Boss': Vice President-Elect Kamala Harris Inspires Young Girls

 If the girls were tiny and shy, she might kneel down and tell them to always hold their chin up.

-In March 2019, Jasmeen Coronado stood up amid a sea of grownups at a Harris campaign event in Hemingway, S.C., and the 9-year-old quietly asked the candidate this question: "Is it possible that if I try hard enough in life that I could become president?"
+In March 2019, Jasmeen Coronado stood up amid a sea of grown-ups at a Harris campaign event in Hemingway, S.C., and the then-9-year-old quietly asked the candidate this question: "Is it possible that if I try hard enough in life that I could become president?"

 "Absolutely!
 Absolutely!"
 Harris responded.
 "There is no question."